-For example, let’s say you’re making a First-Person Shooter and you’re in charge of finalizing a list of forty weapon mods.
+For example, let’s say you’re making a first-person shooter and you’re in charge of finalizing a list of forty weapon mods.
 It’s not probable that you, by yourself, are going to come up with the best forty mods that will hugely enhance the gameplay experience.
-With thousands or even millions of mod ideas possible you’ll probably come up with less than one-hundred (probably less than forty).
+With thousands or even millions of mod ideas possible, you’ll probably come up with fewer than one hundred (probably less than forty).

-The only hope to having a truly stunning set of mods is to maximize the number of ideas and feedback.
+The only hope to coming up with a truly stunning set of mods is to maximize the number of ideas and feedback.
 This means turning to the team.
 But you own the vision!
-So, what type of experience are you looking for?
+So what type of experience are you looking for?
 What are your goals?
 How should this all come together?
-Do you want 10 mods for each playstyle or player type you support?
+Do you want ten mods for each playstyle or player type you support?
 Do you want each mod to have a meaningful and noticeable impact on the gameplay experience?
 Do you want a couple of joke mods or end-game mods that are super powerful?
-Hash out all your goals and when you’re ready, share them with the team.
-Chat with all the related devs one on one, talk to different disciplines, even hold a brainstorm.
-Low-level idea lists for designs like mods are a great opportunity for a team-wide brainstorm via forums or emails.
+Hash out all your goals, and when you’re ready, share them with the team.
+Chat with all the related devs one-on-one, talk to different disciplines, and even hold a brainstorm.
+Brainstorms via forums or emails are ideal for generating low-level idea lists for designs like mods.
 Send out a call for ideas along with your goals and wait for the ideas to roll in.

 For some reason, every new designer feels they need to impress the team with their own amazing ideas.
-They feel like if they aren’t the one pitching ideas then they’re failing.
-The only failure is a poor gameplay experience.
-It doesn’t matter where the ideas come from.
-Just that you brought them together into the rules, mechanics, and systems that made for a great experience.
-And honestly, it’s even better when the ideas come from the team so they feel ownership in the experience too.
-That being said, it’s always best practice to give appropriate credit to whoever did come up with the ideas.
-If you can’t remember who, then just say “Team Effort.”
+They feel like, if they aren’t the one pitching ideas, then they’re failing.
+But the only failure is a poor gameplay experience.
+It doesn’t matter where the ideas come from, just that you brought them together into the rules, mechanics, and systems that made for a great experience.
+Honestly, it’s even better when the ideas come from the team so they feel ownership in the experience too.
+That being said, give appropriate credit to whoever did come up with the ideas.
+If you can’t remember who, then just say, “Team Effort.”

-Honestly, I push my designers to say “Team Effort” even if they did come up with the ideas.
-Because it’s easy to accidentally think you did even if you didn’t.
-Also, a designer pitching the final design while saying “I came up with this…I came up with that” isn’t a good look.
+I push my designers to say “Team Effort” even if they did come up with the ideas because usually ideas don't come entirely from one person alone.
+Besides, no one wants to hear a designer pitching the final design while boasting, “I came up with this."

 Advanced

 The more designers collaborate, the more trust they’ll build with the team.
-That trust is needed to get through the tough times in development when nothing seems to work and it’s not coming together.
-That’s when solid teams come together to solve the necessary problems and make something great.
-This is also when teams without trust fall apart due to infighting.
-The following are skills to keep in mind as a senior designer.
+That trust is needed to get through the tough times in development when nothing seems to work and nothing is coming together.
+That’s when solid teams collaborate to solve the necessary problems and make something great.
+That is also when teams without trust fall apart due to infighting.
+The next skills are what senior designers rely on to unite teams.